tuo/tuo.github.io/_posts/2021-10-04-auto-fishing-en.md

 Big size fishes are more spooky and pretty smart in nature water.
 Just like anglers need put in work and wait for all planets to align to get a bite, those fishes also need have all the X factors aligned perfectly to growing to that size.

 The unpredictability is sth you can't control, but the process is sth you can contrl  kinda of and be enjoyed.
 Angling always has offered something to learn about, through it , you learn not just that - fishing outside -  but also yourself, and build up some awareness of your person identiy (self) and appreicate and reconnect with the beauty and serenity of the nature.
 To me, I personally like fishing in nature water, and that is really relaxing.

+So I'd suggest those commerical tackle companies could put one-liner as a disclaimer to show their frankness/deep respect/sincere care for fishing in their promotion videos on the youtube: `"It depends!"`

 ## Fishing Scenario